Arcadia (Beta Comae Berenices II)

-However the neogen plant-like and animal-like biosphere introduced by Wallace was becoming increasingly unstable; because of instability in the carbon cycle the planet underwent cyclic glaciations with a twenty year cycle.
-During the warm season life depletes carbon dioxide to the extent that the temperature falls and the planet becomes glaciated.
-During the glacial period the actions of the hastily designed neoplankton and fires in the neogen forests transform the accumulated biomass into carbon dioxide, leading to an eventual thawing.
-Wallace attempted to redesign the biosphere to eliminate this cyclical climate change, but the advice from Earth had ceased; the Technocalypse had caused the onset of the great Dark Age and e was on eir own.
+However the neogen plant-like and animal-like biosphere introduced by Wallace was becoming increasingly erratic; because of instability in the carbon cycle the planet underwent rapid, periodic glaciations on a forty year cycle.
+During the Long Summer, which lasts twenty years, life depletes atmospheric carbon dioxide over time until the temperature falls and the planet becomes glaciated.
+During the twenty years of Long Winter, the actions of the hastily-designed oceanic neoplankton and fires in the neogen forests transform the accumulated biomass back into carbon dioxide, leading to an eventual thawing.
+Wallace attempted to redesign the biosphere to eliminate this cyclical climate change, but the advice from Earth suddenly ceased; the Technocalypse had caused the onset of the great Dark Age; e was on eir own.
 Wallace was forced to design species that tolerated the new environment, as e could not eliminate the cyclical instability.
-The designs that thrives tended to hibernate or estivate for prolonged periods, or had a two stage lifecycle adapted to the changing weather.
+The designs that thrived tended to hibernate or estivate for prolonged periods, or had a two-stage lifecycle adapted to the changing weather.

-As the Arkady arrived the newly-named world of Arcadia was in its warm season.
+The Early Colonisation Period When the Arkady arrived the newly-named world of Arcadia was in its warm season.
 The explorers set up their base while the apologetic hyperturing briefed them on the artificial biosphere and warned them of the approaching winter.
 There was no way they could build subterranean climate controlled artificial gardens with enough carbon dioxide to last.
 It was clear that to survive the colony had to adapt.
-While some suggested that everybody should be frozen, it proved infeasible; this was left as a last resort.
-Instead one fourth of the colony tried to extend the colony ship into an orbital habitat, and the other began to explore the possibility of exploiting the Hives as a means of survival.
+While some suggested that everybody should be frozen cryogenically to wait out the winter, it proved infeasible; this was left as a last resort.
+Instead 75% of the colony tried to extend the colony ship into an orbital habitat, and the other 25% began to explore the possibility of exploiting the Hives as a means of survival.